w-lfpup/wctk-js/docs/wc.md

 ## How to use

-Add a `Wc` controller to a custom element.
+Add a `Wc` controller to a custom element with only one line

-One line is all it takes.

 ```ts
 import { Wc } from "wctk";